anand6588/ghcr-remove-docker-images/README.md

 - `delete_version`: Deletes a specific version of the Docker image by its ID.

 ## Troubleshooting
-- Ensure that the `GITHUB_TOKEN` secret has the necessary permissions to delete Docker images.
+- Ensure that the `GH_TOKEN` secret has the necessary permissions to delete Docker images.
 - Check the workflow logs for any error messages returned by the GitHub API.
 - Verify the correctness of the image name, tags, and wildcard patterns provided as inputs.